All Episodes

 So the guy goes out and exercises at Club Gitmo and assumes room temperature.

-His name is Awal Gul, 48 collapsed in the shower.
+His name is Awal Gull.

-Tuesday night after working out on an elliptical machine, pronounced dead at the base hospital after extensive life saving measures according to McClanchy newspapers.
+48 collapsed in the shower Tuesday night after working out on an elliptical machine, pronounced dead at the base hospital after extensive life-saving measures, according to McClatchy newspapers.

-This time a prisoner at uh Club Gitmo.
+Exercise claims yet another victim, this time a prisoner at Club Gitmo.

 Exercise.

-Yeah, exercise worse than torture.
+Yeah, exercise, worse than torture.

-Um, maybe the exercise was the torture.
+Maybe the exercise was the torture.

 It depends on what this guy's predisposition was to physical activity.